-The reactivity series is due to the stability of metals’ electron configuration as ions.
-Metals requiring to lose only one electron to form stable ions are more reactive than similar metals requiring to lose more than one electron.
+The reactivity series is due to the stability of the electron configuration of metals as ions.
+Metals donating only one electron to form stable ions are more reactive than similar metals donating more than one electron.
 It is for this reason that Group 1A metals or alkali metals are the most reactive .

-Also, metals in higher periods tend to be more reactive as their outermost electrons (the ones which will be lost) exist far from the positively charged nucleus.
+Also, metals in higher periods tend to be more reactive as their outermost electrons (the ones that will be lost) exist far from the positively charged nucleus.
 Therefore, they are held less tightly.

 - Metals higher in the series displace lower metals from their salts during single-displacement reactions

 - Metals at the top of the list, such as lithium, sodium, and potassium, are highly reactive and result in a vigorous reaction.
 They are also strong reducing agents and oxidize quickly.
 These metals tarnish and corrode easily.

 - The reducing ability of metals decreases as we go down the series.

 - Metals at the bottom of the chart, gold, silver, and platinum, usually are unreactive and do not react with acid and water.

 - All metals above hydrogen liberate hydrogen gas (H2) upon reacting with dilute hydrochloric acid (HCl) or dilute sulfuric acid (H2SO4).

 The list below represents the order of the reactivity series from most reactive to least reactive .

 From this list, it is clear that potassium is the most reactive metal.